Game of Thrones: Conception and development

 Showrunners D. B. Weiss and David Benioff created the series, wrote most of its episodes and directed several.

 The A Song of Ice and Fire series of novels was popular before Game of Thrones.
 The series has sold more than 90 million copies worldwide with the novels being translated into 45 different languages.
 George R. R. Martin received multiple fantasy writing awards and nominations, including a World Fantasy Award and multiple Locus Awards, for the series.
 Writing for Time magazine in 2005 after the release of A Feast for Crows, journalist Lev Grossman called Martin the "American Tolkien", stating he is a "major force for evolution in fantasy".

-In January 2006, David Benioff had a telephone conversation with Martin's literary agent about the books he represented.
-Having been a fan of fantasy fiction when he was younger, he became interested in A Song of Ice and Fire, which he had not read.
-The literary agent sent Benioff the series's first four books.
+In January 2006, David Benioff had a telephone conversation with George R. R. Martin's literary agent about the books he represented.
+A fan of fantasy fiction in his younger years, Benioff became interested in A Song of Ice and Fire, despite not having read the series at the time.
+The literary agent subsequently sent him the first four novels in the series.
 Benioff read a few hundred pages of the first novel, A Game of Thrones, shared his enthusiasm with D. B. Weiss, and suggested that they adapt Martin's novels into a television series; Weiss finished the first novel in "maybe 36 hours".
 They pitched the series to HBO after a five-hour meeting with Martin (himself a veteran screenwriter) in a restaurant on Santa Monica Boulevard.
 According to Benioff, they won Martin over by knowing the answer to his question, "Who is Jon Snow's mother?"

 I had worked in Hollywood myself for about 10 years, from the late '80s to the '90s.
 I'd been on the staff of The Twilight Zone and Beauty and the Beast.
 All of my first drafts tended to be too big or too expensive.
 I always hated the process of having to cut.
 I said, 'I'm sick of this, I'm going to write something that's as big as I want it to be, and it's going to have a cast of characters that go into the thousands, and I'm going to have huge castles, and battles, and dragons.'